*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 iFit is an interactive training platform found on a wide variety of fitness equipment.
 ProForm has rowers, exercise bikes, workout mirrors, ellipticals, and treadmills that are enabled with iFit.
 We use and review iFit regularly, so here is our quick overview of what you can expect.

 Here’s what you get with a subscription. iFit offers over 16,000 classes all primarily led by knowledgeable instructors. iFit has classes in a variety of disciplines that use equipment or even just bodyweight exercises.
 You can also work on mindfulness and meditation.
-In addition to being found on enabled equipment, iFit is also available as an app found on your device and TV.
+In addition to being found on enabled equipment, iFit is also available as an app for your device and TV.

-Personally, we love iFit’s outdoor classes.
 They are filmed on every continent on Earth and let you explore beautiful landscapes all over the world.
 The quality and graphics are unmatched and make you feel like you’re there. iFit also has indoor classes filmed in studios.
 These feel similar to taking studio fitness classes in person.

 iFit has challenges and series to encourage you to take a group of classes over the course of a few weeks or months to progress your fitness.
 These usually feature the same instructor and/or location, and often get progressively more challenging, if you take them in order.